Isle of Wight Guru

 You may not want to spend your whole holiday kneeling in a ball pool, but soft play is just about preferable to standing in the rain on a beach (Ed: Really?)

-Another good soft play area is at Monkey Madness near Sandown, which opened at Amazon World Zoo Park in 2019.
-You pay separately to visit the soft play area (£7.50 for 4-14 year old when I checked) but it is probably the biggest one on the Isle of Wight.
+• Another good soft play area is at Monkey Madness near Sandown, which opened at Amazon World Zoo Park in 2019.
+Entry is about £18.
+A few years ago, you could just visit the soft play area but it's now bundled together as one attraction so it's not just somewhere to pop in for an hour.
+It is probably the biggest soft play area on the Isle of Wight.
+Amazon World scores 4/5 on TripAdvisor.

-There is also an indoor play site called Jungle Jim's in Shanklin (3.5/5 on TripAdvisor, though that's the score for the attached Summer Arcade) and there's Magic Island on Sandown Pier (3.5/5 on TripAdvisor though that's the score for the whole Pier).
-Both are cheap and cheerful compared to the soft play we've been to on the mainland (between £2 - £4) and are a welcome shelter if it starts raining whilst you are at the seaside.
+• There's also Magic Island on Sandown Pier (3.5/5 on TripAdvisor though that's the score for the whole Pier).
+It's cheap and cheerful compared to the soft play we've been to on the mainland (£4) and is a welcome shelter if it starts raining whilst you are at the seaside.

 Ventnor paddling pool